 Spiritual parenting is key

-We are ordinary people who have made lots of mistakes and have stories to tell that are not all success stories.
-But one key we have seen is the necessity of embracing spiritual parenting.
-Each believer needs practical input from loving, seasoned fathers and mothers whose goal is to help that individual reach his or her full potential in Christ.
+We are ordinary people who have made many mistakes.
+Not all of our stories are success stories.
+But one key we have seen is the need to embrace spiritual parenting.
+Every believer needs practical input from loving, seasoned fathers and mothers who help that individual reach his or her full potential in Christ.
 Parents expect to see their children grow.
-Over these 35 plus years, it has been a privilege to watch many who were once “children” become spiritual parents and grandparents as new believers, small groups, and churches are added to our DOVE family.
+Over these forty years, it has been a privilege to watch many who were once “children” become spiritual parents and grandparents as new believers, small groups, and churches are added to our DOVE family.

 The vision continues